macarooni-man/auto-mcs/amscript-docs.md

 > Note: Every alias automatically validates syntax and checks the player's permission level before execution

 Following the above example when a player with the `anyone` privilege executes `!test foo bar`:
-- Auto-MCS will determine that the player doesn't meet the minimum permission and will fail
+- amscript will determine that the player doesn't meet the minimum permission and will fail
 - Permission tree is `server` > `op` > `anyone`

 Following the above example when a player with the `op` or `server` privilege executes `!test foo bar`: